 Introduction

-Research has shown student-centered, inquiry based instruction which promotes conceptual models is beneficial in the classroom (Hake, 1988; Gomez, 2008; Jackson & Ash, 2012; Thornton & Cummings, 1999; Brna, 1987; Hake, 1997; Stratford, 1997; Pardo, 2010; Jimoyiannis & Komis, 2001; Sarabando, Cravino & Soares, 2014).
-Modeling Instruction is a particular method of instruction which incorporates these ideals.
+Literature has widely reported student-centered, inquiry based instruction promoting conceptual models is beneficial in the classroom (Hake, 1988; Gomez, 2008; Jackson & Ash, 2012; Thornton & Cummings, 1999; Brna, 1987; Hake, 1997; Stratford, 1997; Pardo, 2010; Jimoyiannis & Komis, 2001; Sarabando, Cravino & Soares, 2014).
+Modeling Instruction (AMTA, 2014) is a particular method of instruction which incorporates these ideals.

-Additional research has shown how computer simulations can be used to replace or supplement science classroom laboratory experiments (Jimoyiannis et al., 2001; Jackson, 2008; Brna, 1987; Bryan, 2002; Jimoyiannis & Komis, 2000; Holec, Spodniakova, Pfefferova & Ragonova, 2004; Finkelstein, 2005; Pardo, 2011; Sari, Hassan, Guven & Sen, 2017).
-Because Modeling Instruction traditionally introduces a concept with a demonstration or laboratory to help the student construct the best conceptual model, using computer simulations for this purpose was investigated (AMTA, 2014; Megowan, 2007).
+Others have shown how computer simulations can be used to replace or supplement science classroom laboratory experiments (Jimoyiannis et al., 2001; Jackson, 2008; Brna, 1987; Bryan, 2002; Jimoyiannis & Komis, 2000; Holec, Spodniakova, Pfefferova & Ragonova, 2004; Finkelstein, 2005; Pardo, 2011; Sari, Hassan, Guven & Sen, 2017).
+Because Modeling Instruction introduces a concept with a demonstration or laboratory to help the student construct the best conceptual model, using computer simulations for this purpose was investigated (AMTA, 2014; Megowan, 2007).

-Current literature was reviewed in the field of student centered, conceptual, inquiry led instruction and the use of computer simulations in science instruction.
-This literature review, in conjunction with my own experiences teaching New York State Regents physics, honors physics, AP Physics 1 and previously AP Physics B in a private, Catholic, all male high school was used to draw conclusions, determine practical application in theory, show examples, and recommend suggestions.
+Current literature was reviewed in the fields of student centered, conceptual, inquiry led instruction and the use of computer simulations in science instruction.
+This literature review, in conjunction with my own experiences teaching New York State Regents physics, honors physics, AP Physics 1 and AP Physics B in a private, Catholic, all male high school was used to draw conclusions, determine practical application in theory, show examples, and recommend suggestions for teaching HS physics.

 Pedagogy

 Traditional, teacher-centered lecture methods of instruction are not most effective (Mestre, 1991; Mestre, 2001; Arons, 1997; Gomez, 2008; Wells, Hestenes & Swackhamer, 1995).
-Even students who perform well on standardized textbook type assessments do not necessarily have an adequate conceptual understanding of science topics (Arons, 1997).
-This is due in part to gaps in background education making the proper formation of new concepts difficult (ibid, P.1).
-This leads to various student misconceptions (ibid, 1997).
+Even students who perform well on standardized textbook type assessments do not necessarily have a strong conceptual understanding of science topics (Arons, 1997).
+This is due in part to gaps in background education making the proper formation of new concepts difficult (ibid, p.1).
+This leads to various student misconceptions (ibid).
 Arons also states students have many preconceptions about physics concepts that are deeply rooted and highly resistant to change (ibid, p.56).
 These incorrect preconceptions make our teaching much less effective (Viennot, 1979).
-Furthermore, students may not truly understand that which they have been told through traditional lecture methods, because the idea has not been made part of the students' concrete experience (Arons, 1997, p.
+Furthermore, students may not truly understand that which they have been told through traditional lecture methods, because concepts had not been made part of the students' concrete experience (Arons, 1997, p.
 3).
 It has been determined only 10 to 15 percent of students who learn from traditional lecture methods change their conceptual understanding (Hake, 1998).

-Carey (2014) argues to mentally struggle through a problem, especially one that is meaningful to the learner not only increases retention in the short run but also improves future problem-solving because the experience allows learners to recognize the meaningful parts that hint at solution.
-In a study involving chess players, it was shown those who were ranked as grandmaster did not think more moves in advance, nor did they have a memory better than lower ranked players.
+Carey (2014) argues that learners who mentally struggled through a problem, especially problems that were meaningful to the learner not only increased retention in the short run but also improved future problem-solving because the experience allowed learners to recognize the meaningful parts that hint at solution.
+In a study involving chess players, it was shown participants who were ranked as grandmaster did not think more moves in advance, nor did they have a memory better than lower ranked players.
 The study concluded better players were able to recognize positions on the board and link them to plausible solutions; "...extracting the most meaningful set of clues".
-This comes from experience, making mistakes, and building intuition (Carey, 2014, P.177-178).
+This emerged from experience, making mistakes, and building intuition (Carey, 2014, P.177-178).

 “Teaching by telling”, teacher-centered instruction, is not sufficient even by motivated, and dedicated teachers.
-Likewise, algorithmic solutions such as “plug-and-chug practices” of inserting numbers into formulas does not promote problem solving skills.
-Students need to construct their own understandings (Wells et al., 1995).
-Rather, students need opportunities to explore the relationships between ideas (Minstrell & Kraus, 2005).
+Likewise, algorithmic solutions such as “plug-and-chug practices” of inserting numbers into formulas do not promote problem solving skills.
+Students need to construct their own understandings (Wells et al., 1995) and students need opportunities to explore the relationships between ideas (Minstrell & Kraus, 2005).